Why You Might Need an Interior Designer Even if you Already Have Drafted Plans

 A good example that we often see is that the client will tell their architect or draftsman that they want a bar in their basement, so a bar is incorporated into the plans and the builder puts in the rough ins for the bar.
 But what does the bar really look like upon completion of the space?

-The below 3D rendering of this space is a visual draft of what the clients basement bar could look like, which is a great first start.
+The below 3D rendering provided by an architect of this space and is a visual draft of what the clients basement bar could look like, which is a great first start.
 The client can easily see how the bar and tv space will function in the location it has been drafted and that the space meets all of the client's basic needs requested of the architect or draftsman: wine storage, seating for four, bar island, and an area to seat a good number of people around the tv.

 Enter a designer into the project.
 As designers, we craft a very specific and a wholistic approach to figuring out our clients needs for the space from not only a functional standpoint but also an aesthetic standpoint and furnishing standpoint.
 After all, we are often the last one's on a project and must create a good working relationship for the duration of the project and ensure we meet all the clients needs.

 During the intake process, we find that while they do indeed want storage for wine, a sectional sofa, and a bar that seats four, they also want additional seating near the tv, space to store tv components, they want unique and interesting details incorporated that will elevate the space to a new level, and they want to incorporate a soft palate of white, blue and grey throughout the basement.
 They also have a love for antique glass mirrors.